CtrlShiftGo/podcast-parakeet/README.md

 ## Synopsis

-Reads podcast RSS feeds to determine average number of minutes uploaded per week in order to better adjust listening habits.
-Optimizes the number of podcasts you subscribe to so you never run out or fall behind in your listening.
+The Podcast Analyzer reads podcast RSS feeds to determine the average length of podcasts uploaded per week.
+It uses this information to better adjust listening habits.
+The analyzer also optimizes the number of podcasts you subscribe to, so you never run out of episodes or fall behind.

 ## Example Usage and Output
 ```